What Are Dental Crowns?

 - Has a large filling that has failed

-- Needs to be built up to promote a better bite
+- Needs to restore the structure to promote a better bite

-Dental crowns are normally reconstructive restorations, but sometimes they are used cosmetically, such as when they are used in combination with porcelain veneers to reshape your smile.
+Dental crowns are normally reconstructive restorations but sometimes serve a cosmetic use, especially in combination with porcelain veneers to reshape your smile.

 What Are Dental Bridges?

 Dental bridges, also called fixed dentures, are a tooth replacement option.
 A dental bridge consists of three parts: a dental crown on each side and a false tooth, called a pontic, in the middle.
-In the past, dental bridges were made with wires tying the parts of the bridge together, but today bridges can be made as a single seamless unit with no visible wires.
+In the past, dental bridges used wires tying the parts of the bridge together.
+Today bridges can are a single seamless unit with no visible wires.